Redeeming Falsifiability?: The Main Result

-Formally, we can adapt Theorem \ref{main} to the case where the uninformed Bob is a subjective expected-utility maximizer with a known prior \(\rho \in \inter \Delta\).
-Define a \textbf{generalized contract} to be \(n+1\) scalars \(u > 0\) and \(d_i > 0\) (\(i = 1, \dots, n\)).
-As before, if Bob accepts the contract he obtains the payment, \(u\), up front; then announces a state that will not realize.
-If the announced state \(\theta_i\) coincides with the realized state, Alice levies the penalty, \(d_i\), on Bob.
+Formally, we can adapt \cref{main} to the case where charlatan Bob is a subjective expected-utility maximizer with a known prior over models \(P \in \Delta(T)\) that induces an (interior) prior distribution over outcomes \(\rho \in \inter \Delta(\Theta)\).
+A \textbf{generalized contract} specifies \(u>0\) and \emph{outcome-dependent} penalties \(\bm{d} \coloneqq (d_1, \ldots, d_n) \gg 0\): if Bob accepts the contract he obtains the payment, \(u\), up front; then announces an outcome he claims is impossible.
+If the announced outcome \(\theta_i\) nevertheless occurs, Alice levies the penalty, \(d_i\), on Bob.